pipeforce/pipeforce.github.io/docs/guides/propertystore/20_advanced-querying.md

 ## Introduction

- You can create advanced queries using the command [`property.query`](../../api/commands#propertyquery-v1).
+ You can create advanced JSON queries using the command [`property.query`](../../api/commands#propertyquery-v1).

-This powerful command allows you to create "SQL-style" filters for properties which can be evaluated directly in the database and therefore are in most cases scale much better compared to doing filtering in memory.
+This powerful command allows you to create "SQL-style" filters and joins for properties which can be evaluated directly in the database and therefore are in most cases scale much better compared to doing it in memory.

+Even if also possible to run queries which are not related to JSON at all, most use-cases are related to JSON documents.
+Therefore, this will be the focus of these documentation pages.

 Here is a first example using the command [`property.query`](../../api/commands#propertyquery-v1), which loads "recursively" the value of all properties of the app `myapp`, being a JSON document with attribute `title` having a value which starts with the text `Admin` and converts the final result to a JSON in order to use it in the pipeline for further processing.
 As you can imagine, this usually becomes a very complex native query since recursive key filtering is combined with JSON path selections, conversions and a LIKE search.
 The command [`property.query`](../../api/commands#propertyquery-v1) simplifies this a lot for you.
 The example will look like this: